Speak & Spell (album): Recording

 According to Daniel Miller, who co-produced Speak & Spell with the band, it was a collection of songs the band had been playing live over the past year, plus a few new songs, although some songs from their live act did not make it on the record.
-Clarke wrote most of the songs, with Gore contributing two tracks.
+One song that the band performed live, "Television Set", was co-written by Gore and a friend of the band, and the band likely did not record the song for inclusion on the album to avoid having to pay royalties to the co-writer.
+Of the songs that were recorded for the album, Clarke wrote most, with Gore contributing two tracks.
 Gahan recalled that, despite being all-synth, they used them traditionally in their songs, with a lead line, a bass line and a rhythm line.
 Clarke was the only member of the band without a job during this time, so he and Miller would work on the album during the day, and the others would show up later after they were done with work.
 Miller brought an analog ARP 2600 synthesizer and sequencer into the studio to record.
 The studio only had an 8-track system, so the album was essentially recorded live, with little overdubs.
 Said Miller, "I would capture, as best I could, the atmosphere and the vibes of the songs the way I'd seen them live.
 Just to have a good electronic pop sound that wasn't a copy of something else."
 Clarke was the only member of the band interested in the production side of recording.
 Miller remembered that Gore and Fletcher were far more likely to goof around in the studio while Clarke and Miller worked on putting the songs together, which suited Clarke, who "was not without Control freak tendencies."
 Fletcher said "[Clarke] always wanted to do a lot in the studio, and the rest of us would feel restricted," noting that it was often uncomfortable for them to challenge Clarke in the studio.
 Miller and the band tested the final mix of the album by putting the album on cassette tape, getting in sound engineer Eric Radcliffe's car and listening to the album there, figuring that if it sounded good in the car it would sound good on any quality hi-fi system.